Tuesday late at night, a man and a woman were held at gunpoint and robbed.

 The robbers stole his wallet, phone, watches, and car keys and quickly escaped before the police arrived.

 After they left, he took off the duct tape on him as well as his neighbor’s and dialed 911 for help.

-The cops claimed that his neighborhood is a quiet and safe place and that robberies like this do not happen here.
+The cops claimed that his neighborhood is a quiet and safe place.
+Robberies like this do not happen here.
 A traffic scanner had located the robbers on Anzavista Avenue, however, the police have not caught them yet.